-Barcelona restaurants open around 8am and typically remain open until midnight.
+Barcelona's restaurants usually open around 8am (if they are open for breakfast that is) and typically remain open until midnight.
 Supper hours are very late, with most residents opting to dine between 9pm and 10pm.

-One of the most well known seafood restaurant in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near the entrance or flown in daily from Galicia.
+One of the most well known seafood restaurants in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near delivered daily from the ocean.
 The impeccable treatment of customers and the private atmosphere makes this a perfect dining experience for both business and pleasure.
 Open for lunch and dinner daily.
 Reservations essential.

 Telephone: +34 93 218 4230

 On the beachfront, Can Majó serves delicious seafood that can be enjoyed on the outdoor terrace overlooking the Mediterranean.
 Specialities include paella, but the fish is also superb.
 Choose from a daily catch including barnacles, prawns, crab, oysters and clams.
 Reservations required.
 Closed Monday.
 No dinner Sundays.

 Telephone: +34 93 221 5455